Dashboard Member settings

 Prescription

-How can an easement be extinguished?
+How can an easement stop existing?

-Easements continue to run until:
+Easements continue to run until either:

-• a certain expressly agreed expiration date for the easement has been reached or a new deed revokes the easement
+• a certain expressly agreed expiration date for the easement has been reached

 What is a right of way?

 A right of way is one of the most common types of easements, which often provides rights of access to owners of adjoining lands.
-But rights of way can also be afforded to the general public (known as the right to roam) if:
+But rights of way can also be afforded to the general public (known as the ‘right to roam’) if:

 • there is a local tradition of access